 - Alphonse and Hohenheim have this reaction to Edward's determinator-style declaration in a Fullmetal Alchemist doujin.

-- Anguirus pops this upon first encountering an erratically flying Derpy Hooves in The Bridge
+- Anguirus pops this upon first encountering an erratically flying Derpy Hooves.

 - Given the frequency of positively bizarre crap that happens in the Pokémon fic Brave New World, one can hardly blame Pikachu for reacting this way often.
 You know it's approaching critical mass when Leo does it though.

 - Second Wind: Buggy gives one of these when Luffy proposes to do nothing while the former executes him.